dSalvoG/ML-Urban-Sound-Classifier/Readme.md

                 sound_clip,s = librosa.load(fn)
                 label = fn.split('-')[3] (this number indentifies)

+Path should be like this: C:\Users\user_name\ml-exercises\ml-soundFeat\soundFeat\audio\fold6

-Taking into account that it is define that we would get the third value of the .wav directory path after the third '-' character in the path, like the next example:
+Taking into account that it is defined like we would get the third value of the .wav directory path after the third '-' character in the path, like the next example:

     /ml-exercise
         /ml-soundFeat